 Believing that investing is complicated is a long con game of the patriarchy.
 They set you up to fault by believing that you need them to build wealth.
 It is, without a doubt, a complete lie.
 I’m living proof –– I have enough money to retire at 27 years old, and I manage my portfolio 100% on my own and have since I opened my first Roth IRA in my early twenties.

-If you’re feeling stuck and unsure how to manage your own portfolio, Treasury app is here to help.
-Treasury is my one-of-a-kind investing education community, created to provide resources and a judgment-free zone where you can learn how to manage your portfolio.
-Gain access to Treasury and become an investor with our Investing 101 workshop.
+If you’re feeling stuck and unsure how to manage your own portfolio, Stock Market School is here to help.
+Stock Market School is my one-of-a-kind investing education community, created to provide resources and a judgment-free zone where you can learn how to manage your portfolio.
+Gain access to Stock Market School and become an investor with our Investing 101 workshop.

 Here’s a breakdown of why 99.99% of the time you don’t need a money manager or a broker to help you invest.